Raj-6660/Job-Finder/README.md

 ## Why I Built it
 While experimenting with AI agents and low-code automation at IIT Jammu, I wanted a real, useful project that solved a personal pain point: filtering jobs efficiently.
-Instead of writing a heavy backend from scratch, I used n8n to design visual workflows, Apify for scraping, and Gemini/OpenAI for job summarization.
+Instead of writing a heavy backend from scratch, I used n8n to design visual workflows, Apify for scraping, and Gemini API for job summarization.
 The result?
 A working production system in a fraction of the time it would have taken with traditional development.

 ## Features